fplantinet/FOSUserBundle/docs/index.rst

     redefine the mapping for the other fields as it is provided by the bundle.

-In the following sections, you'll see examples of how your ``User`` class should look, depending on how you're storing your users (Doctrine ORM, MongoDB ODM, or CouchDB ODM).
+In the following sections, you'll see examples of how your ``User`` class should look, depending on how you're storing your users (Doctrine ORM or MongoDB ODM).

 .. note::